khushalvaghasiya/common_functions/README.md

 # common_functions
-all Common Functions For Android Application
+All Common Functions For Android Application Devlopment.